RAI: Corporate identity

-Controversy
+Controversies

 Political fairness and balance between public service and commercial TV market

-Rai's broadcasts content and nominees are frequently accused of political influences, depending both on the nominated management for every channel or news programme, and on the lack of meritocracy in contracts with television personalities, hosts and also technicians, also concerting cachets and salaries.
-However, many people trying to underline that Rai need to balance political equity and public services with the market rules and competitors.
-All these issues are still pending and unsolved.
+RAI's broadcasts content and nominees are frequently accused of political bias, depending both on the management for each channel or programme, and on the lack of meritocracy in contracts with television hosts and technicians, also concerting cachets and salaries.
+However, many people underline that RAI needs to balance political equity and public services with the market rules and competitors.
+All these issues are ongoing.